Barclays Springboard Mortgage review – is it any good for first-time buyers?

 Finding the right housebuying solution for your particular circumstances can be difficult when you consider the number of mortgage deals in the market as well as the various schemes that provide routes to home ownership.
 You will need to gather all of your documentation to ensure that you can evidence your income, outgoings and financial commitments.

 To maximise your chances of a successful mortgage application it can be very helpful to get the advice and support of a mortgage broker.
 Additionally, a declined mortgage application could affect any further applications you make, so it is best to try and avoid this scenario.
-Mortgage brokers have in-depth knowledge about the various mortgage deals in the market, the criteria set out by each lender and will match you to the best solution based on your circumstances.
+Mortgage brokers have in-depth knowledge about the various mortgage deals in the market and the criteria set out by each lender and will match you to the best solution based on your circumstances.

-If you do not have a mortgage broker then, Tembo* is an excellent first-time buyer mortgage broker where the advisers have specialised knowledge about first-time buyer mortgages and schemes.
+If you do not have a mortgage broker then Tembo* is an excellent first-time buyer mortgage broker where the advisers have specialised knowledge about first-time buyer mortgages and schemes.
 The advisers at Tembo can use a combination of solutions to help you get on the property ladder.

 Alternatively, the free online mortgage broker, Habito* provides a similar service and searches over 90 lenders' mortgage deals to find the best mortgage solution for you.